nus-cs2103-AY2324S1/tp/docs/UserGuide.md

    ![search-success-1](images/search-success-1.png)

-   The above `search` command displayed all applicant whose name match ANY of the given keywords.
+   The above `search` command displayed all applicants whose name match ANY of the given keywords.
 This is because `search` does an `OR` search within a specific category. <br>
 2. `search n/alex bernice st/interviewed t/intern`